 Show Choir is a class that takes place Semester II of each school year.
 In Show Choir, dancing and acting is added to singing.
 The Annual Evening With Friends is the main performance of the semester.
 The group also sings for graduation.

 Many members of the group choose to remain in the choir for all four years of upper school.
-There are some members who begin with Intermediate Choir and remain in choir for seven years.
+There are some members who begin with Middle School Choir and remain in choir for seven years.

-The Concert Choir is offered before school to all students in grades third through fifth who are interested in expanding their musical talent.
+The Concert Choir is offered before school to all students in grades third and fourth who are interested in expanding their musical talent.
 Students practice twice weekly on Tuesday and Thursday prior to the school day.
-Students perform in a variety of shows including, but not limited to: Veteran’s Day, Annual Christmas Tree Lighting at the Courthouse, Annual Christmas Program, and Steak Dinner.
+Students perform in a variety of shows including, but not limited to: Veterans Day, Annual Christmas Tree Lighting at the Courthouse, Annual Christmas Program, and Steak Dinner.
 There is no fee for Cougar Choir, but students are required to purchase a performance shirt.

-Anyone in grades 6-8 may attend.
+Anyone in grades 5-8 may attend.
 FCA meets before school every Wednesday in Coach Trent’s room.
 Club Huddle Campus Groups are certified ministries, which are initiated and led by student-athletes, sponsored by coaches, supported by staff, and meet on a weekly basis.
-Both Intermediate and Upper School Huddle Groups are open to everyone, not just student-athletes.
+Both Middle and Upper School Huddle Groups are open to everyone, not just student-athletes.

 FCA VALUES: Our relationships will demonstrate steadfast commitment to Jesus Christ and His Word through Integrity, Serving, Teamwork and Excellence.
 There is no fee to participate in FCA.